stuartdd/PiServerSpringBoot/README.md

 For example `/files/user/{user}/loc/{loc}/path/{path}` defined as '/files/user/bar/loc/data/path/abc' will return all files for the path `cache/foo/abc`.
 If the user of loc are not found then Resource Not Found error for `bar.data` will be returned.
 If `abc` is not found in `cache/foo/abc` then Resource Not Found error for `bar.data.abc` will be retuned.

-Note ALL resource paths will be prefixed with the server root as defined by (for example) `"serverRoot": "/home/pi/server"`.
+**Note:** ALL resource paths will be prefixed with the server root as defined by (for example) `"serverRoot": "/home/pi/server"`.
 So in the above example `cache/foo/abc` will actually be `/home/pi/server/cache/foo/abc`.
 If serverRoot is undefined then ALL paths are relative to the current path.
 If the path cannot be found then Resource Not Found error for `bar.data.abc` will be retuned.

 `historyMaxLen": 20` - Defines a history property that retains (in this case) 20 entries.
 This is curerntly used to display a history of all images viewed but need not be used for that purpose.